How to reduce employee turnover

 1920401 scaled

-The term ‘employee turnover’ refers to the number of people who leave an organisation to be replaced by new staff over some time.
+The term ‘employee turnover’ refers to the number of people who leave an organisation to be replaced within a given period.

 The problem with high employee turnover